“Customer service shouldn’t just be a department, it should be the entire company.” –-Tony Hsieh

 Whatever the scenario, be sure to emphasize how your actions made the customer’s experience better.

-Customer service can be challenging at times, so employers want to know that you can remain calm and collected even when things get tough.
+Customer service can be challenging, so employers want to know that you can remain calm and collected even when things get tough.

 Employers want customer service representatives who can quickly and efficiently solve problems, preferably on their own.